http4s/http4s/docs/docs/client.md

 f2(10)
 ```

-We see how `f2` changes from `f1` by passing an incremented argument to the original function.
+We see how `f2` wraps `f1` by passing an incremented argument to the original function.
 This wrapper could be considered a **middleware** over functions from `Int` to `String`.

 Recall our simplified definition of `Client[F]` - it boils down to a single abstract method: